sujonmia019/smsbd-laravel/README.md

 - **Laravel Config Integration**
   All gateway credentials, URLs, and sender IDs are configurable via `config/laravel-sms.php`.

+- **Error Handling**
+  Exceptions thrown on missing credentials or failed response

 - **Composer Installable**
   Package can be installed via Composer and integrated seamlessly with Laravel.